tweag/hope-sec-dev-workshop-2024/part1/README.md

 ```

-Once this has cloned we need to switch back to VS Code.

-#### Working with queries

-Once in the IDE select `File > Open Workspace from File`
+Once this has cloned we need to switch back to VS Code and once in the IDE select `File > Open Workspace from File`

 Navigate to the folder where you checked out the `vscode-codeql-starter` repository and select the `vscode-codeql-starter.code-workspace` file.

 This will now load the workspace in visual studio.
 Save any changes if prompted to the `vuln.js` file you edited.

+#### Working with queries

 In the left-hand menu you should now see a list of queries.